 Students, faculty, and staff members must report an incident of alleged discrimination to a responsible employee.
-For the purposes of this policy, the responsible employees are the Title IX Coordinator or the Director of Student Affairs.
-For complaints where both the complainant and respondent are employees, responsible employees include the director of Human Resources.
+For the purposes of this policy, the responsible employees are the Title IX Coordinator or deputy .
+For complaints where both the complainant and respondent are employees, responsible employees include the Director of Human Resources.